alex-louvet/partitions/README.md

 # A Greedy Algorithm for Low-Crossing Partitions for General Set Systems

-This is the code for the experiments related to the paper [Simplicial partition construction point by point](link to come).
+This is the code for the experiments related to the paper [A Greedy Algorithm for Low-Crossing Partitions for General Set Systems](link to come).
 We provide C++ implementations of the code detailed in the paper as well as some python visualization scripts.

 ## Dependencies